-Explanation of the cause of inversion in declarative sentences in modern English by rhythm, psy-"hological motives, formal grammatical regulations, stylistic, emotional effects does not cover all cases of inversion.
-The analysis given in the article shows that inversion is necessitated by communimion intention and characteristics of inner connection of the parts of the sentence.
+Explanation of the cause of inversion in declarative sentences in Modern English by rhythm, psychological motives, formal grammatical regulations, stylistic, emotional effects has appeared to be mechanistic and it does not cover all cases of inversion.
+The analysis given in the article shows that inversion is necessitated by communication intention and characteristics of inner connections of the parts of the sentence.
+All cases of investigation of inversion by this approach given in this work support the correctness of the chosen path.

 Modern English has lost almost all case inflections and has developed a fixed and rigid word order to discriminate the syntactic function of the common case of the noun.
-Therefore in declarative sentence the subject precedes the predicate.
-This is Ise so called direct word order, which is known to be the main "guard" of stability in the English language.
+Therefore in a declarative sentence the subject precedes the predicate.
+This is the so called direct word order, which is known to be the main "guard" of stability in the English language.
 This word order is observed in the majority of declarative sentences.

-But sometimes the direct order is changed, i. e. the subject follows the predicate.
+But sometimes the direct order is changed, i.e. the subject follows the predicate.
 Such word order is called inversion.
 When the whole predicate is put before the subject, it is the full inversion.

-Came Saturday and its hollow victory at three O'clock.
-(J. L.)
+Came Saturday and its hollow victory at three o'clock.
+(J.L.)

-When only the part of the predicate is put Before the subject, but the rest of the predicate followS the subject, it is the partial inversion.
+When only the part of the predicate is put before the subject, but the rest of the predicate follows the subject, it is the partial inversion.

-Not a hint, however, did she drop about sending me to school.
-(Ch.B.)
+Not a hint, however, did, she drov about sending me to school.

-Starved and tired enough she was...
 (Ch.
 B.)

+Starved and tired enough she was...(Ch.
+B.)

 The inverted order in declarative sentences is a controversial point among the linguists.
-Most of them assume that it is deviation of usual direct word order necessitated by rhythm [1,2], psychological motives of speaker [3, 4], formal grammatical regulations [5, 6, 7], stylistic, emotional effects [8, 9].
+Most of them assume that it is a deviation of usual direct word order necessitated by rhythm (A. Dahlstedt, A. Western), psychological motives of speaker (Paul, Gabelenz), formal grammatical regulations (H. Poutsma, O. Jespersen, B. Jacobsson, etc), stylistic, emotional effects (T. Kobents, A. Bulgakova, etc).

 This work is an attempt to look at the inversion from the inner characteristics of it, to see inversion as a part of the other language means revealing communicative function of the language.
 Any sentence is first of all an information group.
-"Word is not sparrow".
+"Word is not a sparrow".
 Sentence is a programme, a body, interacting with the other ones alike.
 In our opinion, the phenomenon of the inversion must be explained proceeding from the communicative nature of the language.
 This is, of course, a holistic approach.
-Language is a complex system, all parts in it work toge-ther, being ruled by general communicative necessity.
+Language is a complex system, all parts in it work together, being ruled by general communicative necessity.

-Inversion is dependent on the relations, connections of the parts of the sentence, which are ruled by communication intention.
+Inversion is dependent on the relations, connections of the parts of sentence, which are ruled by communication intention.
 Inversion is used under specific relations of the parts of sentence.

-O. Smirnitsky claims that there are two groups of adverbial modifiers in English: the first one are those that equally define both, the subject and the predicate; the second group are the adverbial modifiers that are related only with the predicate [10].
-This classification of the adverbial modifiers is confirmed by the full inversion with the precedence of the adverbial modifiers of the first group, and the partial inversion with the precedence of the adverbial modifiers of the second group.
+O. Smirnitsky claims that there are two groups of adverbial modifiers in English: the first one are those that equally define the subject and the predicate; the second group are the adverbial modifiers that are related only with the predicate.
+This classification of the adverbial modifiers is confirmed by the full inversion with the precedence of the adverbial modifier of the first group, and the partial inversion with the precedence of the adverbial modifiers of the second group.

-Amidst this sordid scene, sat a man with his clenched hands ...(J. L.)
+Amid this sordid scene sat a man with his clenched hands...
+(J.L.)